 Using SuperStream allows employers to make contributions in a single transaction (even if they are going to multiple funds) which enables contributions to be processed more efficiently.

-To work out the best option for your business, please contact your William Buck Advisor
+To work out the best option for your practice, please contact your William Buck Advisor

 For further information, please see the ATO website.

 Disclaimer: The contents of this article are in the nature of general comments only, and are not to be used, relied or acted upon without seeking further professional advice.
 William Buck accepts no liability for errors or omissions, or for any loss or damage suffered as a result of any person acting without such advice.
 Liability limited by a scheme approved under Professional Standards Legislation.
 This information is current as at 14th June 2016